 The Bluetooth connectivity sends measurements directly to your smartphone via the Bosch MeasureOn app.
 In practice, this is most useful for estimators who need to document room dimensions and generate area calculations without a notepad.
 The built-in area and volume modes run the calculations on the device -- no phone required -- for quick room estimates on the job.

-At $149, it is the second-most expensive tool in this roundup.
+at the current retailer price it is the second-most expensive tool in this roundup.
 The premium is justified for anyone who regularly measures outdoors or in spaces larger than a standard room.
-For exclusively indoor work below 165 feet, the Bosch GLM50C at $59 delivers comparable indoor performance at 40% of the price.
+For exclusively indoor work below 165 feet, the Bosch GLM50C at the current retailer price delivers comparable indoor performance at 40% of the price.

 - 400-foot outdoor range -- highest in this roundup